 I search for the empty that lets me embrace,

 I listen for spaces,

 To music that plays to the mood that I’m feeling.
 Continue reading

 No more Make-ups when students miss piano lessons I recently switched from 100% Make-Ups for missed lessons, to No-Make-Ups with ‘Flex Slots’.
 Each student who practises regularly qualifies for un-charged extra class time each month during my ‘Flex Slots’.
 In this post, I discuss my decision to make this change and tell piano students and … Continue reading

 You’re the breeze that knocked me over, And I’m lying on the floor.
 I struggle to rise, clinging to hope.
 I’m in a better place now, but still struggle to cope.
-You’re the breeze that knocked me over, That left me lying on the floor.
-Fear and anger helped me rise, And gave me the … Continue reading

 The set-up and placement of the piano at home may be the cause of disturbances during practise, or the cause of infrequent practise.
 In most Indian homes, the piano is placed in the hall-cum-living room.
 Unlike with the violin or guitar, the pianist cannot just take his/her instrument to another room when there are guests.
 So … Continue reading